Learning to Encode and Classify Test Executions: Introduction

-\textbf{Key Idea.} In this paper, we explore supervised machine learning to infer a test oracle from labelled execution traces of a given system.
-In particular, we use neural networks (NNs), well suited to learning complex functions, to design the test oracles.
-We believe NNs would be a good fit as they can help understand the runtime patterns of a system that indicate correct versus incorrect executions.
 Previous work exploring the use of NNs for test oracles has been in a restricted context -- applied to very small programs with primitive data types, and only considering their inputs and outputs~\cite{vanmali2002using, jin2008artificial}.
-Dynamic execution data and program state has not been considered by existing NN-based approaches.
-Recent work using NNs over programs to predict method or variable names and detecting name-based bug patterns~\cite{alon2018code2vec, pradel2018deepbugs} relies on static program information, namely, embeddings of the Abstract Syntax Tree (AST) or source code.
-Our proposed approach is the first attempt at using \emph{dynamic execution trace information in NN models for classifying program executions}.
+Information in execution traces which we believe is useful for test oracles has not been considered by existing NN-based approaches.
+Other bodies of work in program analysis have used NNs to predict method or variable names and detecting name-based bug patterns~\cite{alon2018code2vec, pradel2018deepbugs} relying on static program information, namely, embeddings of the Abstract Syntax Tree (AST) or source code.
+Our proposed approach is the first attempt at using \emph{dynamic execution trace information in NN models for classifying test executions}.

-Our approach for inferring a test oracle has the following steps, \begin{enumerate}[itemsep = 0pt, topsep = 0pt, partopsep=0pt] \item Instrument a program to gather execution traces as sequences of method invocations and the final global state. \item Label a small fraction of the traces with their classification decision. \item Design a NN component that embeds the execution traces to fixed length vectors. \item Design a NN component that uses the line-by-line trace information to classify traces as pass or fail. \item Train a NN model that combines the above components and evaluate it on unseen execution traces for that program. \end{enumerate} The novel contributions in this paper are in Steps 3, 4 and 5.
+Our approach for inferring a test oracle has the following steps, \begin{enumerate}[itemsep = 0pt, topsep = 0pt, partopsep=0pt] \item Instrument a program to gather execution traces as sequences of method invocations. \item Label a small fraction of the traces with their classification decision. \item Design a NN component that embeds the execution traces to fixed length vectors. \item Design a NN component that uses the line-by-line trace information to classify traces as pass or fail. \item Train a NN model that combines the above components and evaluate it on unseen execution traces for that program. \end{enumerate} The novel contributions in this paper are in Steps 3, 4 and 5.
 Execution traces from a program vary widely in their length and information.
 We propose a technique to encode and summarise the information in a trace to a fixed length vector that can be handled by a NN.
 We then design and train a NN to serve as a test oracle.